Is Weight Training Right For You?

 What is weight training?

 Weight training is a style of resistance training that uses free weights and gym machines to increase muscle strength and lean muscle.
-Before training with weights, it’s important to make sure that you warm up thoroughly, and prepare your body for the workout to come.
+Before training with weights, it’s important to make sure that you warm up thoroughly to prepare your body for the workout to come.

 In my PWR program, you’ll find a warm up and activation exercises at the beginning of each workout, before you get to the weights section of the workout.